Jonathan2251/lbd/_sources/genobj.rst.txt

 .. _genobj-f11:
 .. graphviz:: ../Fig/genobj/callFunctions.gv
+   :caption: Calling Functions of elf encoder

-The ELF encoder calling functions shown as the figure above.
+The ELF encoder calling functions shown as :numref:`genobj-f11` above.
 AsmPrinter::OutStreamer is set to MCObjectStreamer when by llc driver when user input ``llc -filetype=obj``.

 .. _genobj-f12:
 .. graphviz:: ../Fig/genobj/instEncodeDfd.gv
+   :caption: DFD flow for instruction encode

-The instruction operands information for encoder is got as the figure above.
+The instruction operands information for encoder is got as :numref:`genobj-f12` above.
 Steps as follows,

   1. Function encodeInstruction() pass MI.Opcode to getBinaryCodeForInstr().